iagoleal/iagoleal.github.io/content/posts/cuts-stochastic.md

 <figure id="figure-random-average" class="diagram-container">
   <caption>
-    In the figure below you can see a convex random function (faded) and its average (with a bold graph).
+    In the figure below you can see a convex random function (faded) together with its average (bold graph).
   </caption>
   <svg class="diagram" viewBox="-400 -200 800 400" width="100%" height="100%">
   </svg>